 Open Practices Statement

-The data for all experiments have been made available at https://osf.io/mfbnz/.
+Data for all experiments have been made available at https://osf.io/mfbnz/.
 None of the experiments were preregistered.

 References

 Balota, D. A. & Lorch, R. F. (1986).
 Depth of automatic spreading activation: Mediated priming effects in pronunciation but not in lexical decision.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 12(3), 336–345.